 In addition, BCG (especially in Washington, DC) is active on TED.
 Many of their leaders share the stage on TED and engage in transformative thinking.
 The consultants in the DC office have amazing opportunities to work with clients in numerous locations throughout the country, as well as in Europe, Asia, Australia, and South America.

-3. Bain & Company is located at 1717 K Street, in close proximity to ~30 Fortune 500 companies.
-Although Bain has been serving clients in the DC area for 40 years now, the office is brand new – Bain came late to the Capital City party.
+Bain is located at 1717 K Street, in close proximity to ~30 Fortune 500 companies.
+Although Bain has been serving clients in the DC area for 40 years now, the office is brand new.
+Bain came late to the Capital City party.
 The office is 23,000 square feet – that’s one palatial place for all those great consultants to hang out.
+With an office like that, of course it’s going to rank high in our list of top consulting firms in Washington DC.

 Bain serves a variety of industries in the mid-Atlantic region – including aerospace and defense, financial services, retail, healthcare, and technology; clients cover the private and public sectors but definitely skew private sector.
 Bain’s Washington, DC team is full of smart, down-to-earth consultants that are taking the region by storm – the office is one of the fastest-growing in the Bain network, driven by major gains in aerospace, health care, and defense, which are all important sectors in the region.
 The population in DC has grown rapidly in the past decade, and this growth has brought in an influx of companies to take advantage of the area’s central strategic location.